 “A lot of parents don’t realize the age that the American Association of Orthodontists recommends for initial evaluation is 7 and older.
 Not saying that you actually have to get treatment, but it’s more to evaluate developmentally,” says Trieu.
 Major issues such as extreme crowding, bite problems or protruding teeth are easier to treat if they’re caught early.

 “Early intervention leads to more predictable outcomes,” says Trieu.
 Orthodontics cause less pain and inflammation, and teeth move more easily before bones harden with age.
-Because kids are still growing when early braces come off, there may be tweaking later, but overall, Trieu says there can be less relapse than when teeth are moved later.
+Because kids are still growing when early braces come off, some tweaking may be required, but overall, Trieu says there can be less relapse than when teeth are moved later.

-Another type of dental hardware that is becoming more common is mouthguards.
+Another type of dental hardware that is becoming more common are mouthguards.
 Mouthguards are made from a polymer rubber material to help cushion a blow to the face, minimizing the risk of broken teeth and injuries to kids’ lips, tongue, face and jaw, especially when a child has braces.
-Once the exclusive purview of boxers and football players, mouthguards, like helmets and seatbelts, are becoming standard safety gear.
+Once exclusive to boxers and football players, mouthguards, like helmets and seatbelts, are becoming standard safety gear.

 “The expansion comes from increased awareness of facial injuries and their developmental consequences,” says Trieu.
-Some 30 percent of all sports injuries are related to the mouth and teeth, so mouthguards are appropriate for any activity with potential for facial trauma.
-The ADA recommends the use of mouthguards in both games and practice for 29 sports.
+Some 30 percent of all sports injuries are related to the mouth and teeth, so mouthguards are appropriate for any activity with the potential for facial trauma.
+The American Dental Association recommends the use of mouthguards in 29 sports, for both games and practice sessions.
 Talking to your dentist is the best way to decide if your child needs a mouthguard, and if so, what kind to get.

-Ready-made “boil and bite” mouthguards are cheap and easy to use.
-But they can impede speech and are not very comfortable.
+Ready-made “boil and bite” mouthguards are cheap and easy to use, but they can impede speech and are not very comfortable.
 For frequent wear and to improve compliance, kids can have more comfortable mouthguards made at the dentist.
-Since they are custom, they can be made in favorite colors or even embedded with decals of favorite characters.
+Since they are customized, they can be made in favorite colors or even embedded with decals of favorite characters.

 The final pediatric milestone is the wisdom teeth.
-Although they may appear much later or never at all, wisdom teeth commonly form between the ages of 16 and 18.
-Just as the routine removal of appendices is no longer standard, today your child’s wisdom teeth may not require any action.
+Although they may appear much later or not at all, wisdom teeth commonly form between the ages of 16 and 18.
+Just as routine removal of the appendix is no longer standard medical procedure, today your child’s wisdom teeth may not require any action.

 “Our philosophy has changed in terms of wisdom tooth removal.
 You want your dentist to evaluate your specific child,” says Trieu.
-Your dentist will look at how much room there is in your child’s mouth, how the teeth are erupting and the risk of impaction to determine if removal is necessary.
+To determine if removal is necessary, your dentist will look at how much room there is in your child’s mouth, how the teeth are erupting, and the risk of impaction.
 Removal of these large, dense teeth is less invasive with early intervention.